-BEAM's mode choice model is structured so that agents select modal strategies (e.g. "car" versus "walk to transit" versus "ride hail") for each tour prior to the simulation day, but resolve the outcome of these strategies within the day (e.g. route selection, standard ride hail versus pooled, etc.).
+BEAM's mode choice model is structured so that agents select modal strategies (e.g. "car" versus "walk to transit" versus "TNC") for each tour prior to the simulation day, but resolve the outcome of these strategies within the day (e.g. route selection, standard TNC versus pooled, etc.).
 BEAM currently supports a simple multinomial logit choice model and a more advanced model is under development and will be fully supported by Spring 2018.